 DESCRIPTION OF AVAILABLE CHILD SUPPORT SERVICES

-Full IV-D Child Support Services – Services provided by the CSA under this category include: paternity establishment, location of the obligor, establishment of the support order, collection of past-due support from tax refunds, collection and monitoring of support payment, income withholding (automatic deduction from an income source such as wages, unemployment, etc), judgment processing, credit reporting, medical support services, court enforcement of support orders, and periodic review and adjustment of the support award.
+Full IV-D Child Support Services – Services provided by the CSA under this category include paternity establishment, location of the obligor, the establishment of the support order, collection of past-due support from tax refunds, collection and monitoring of support payment, income withholding (automatic deduction from an income source such as wages, unemployment, etc), judgment processing, credit reporting, medical support services, court enforcement of support orders, and periodic review and adjustment of the support award.
 Not all applications require all services.
 The CSA will provide all appropriate IV-D services (defined below) There is a $6.00 fee for full IV-D Child Support Services.
 NOTE: THIS OPTION INCLUDES ALL SERVICES LISTED BELOW AND HAS THE LOWEST FEE.

 • Location Services – The CSA will try to find the obligor using the State Parent Locator Service (SPLS) and Federal Parent Locator Service (FPLS).
-The SPLS checks the records of the other State agencies such as the Division of Motor Vehicles, the Division of Taxation, the Department of Labor and the Department of Corrections.
-FPLS searches the records of the Internal Revenue Service, the Department of Defense, the National Personnel Records Center, the Social Security Administration and the Veterans Administration.
+The SPLS checks the records of the other State agencies such as the Division of Motor Vehicles, the Division of Taxation, the Department of Labor, and the Department of Corrections.
+FPLS searches the records of the Internal Revenue Service, the Department of Defense, the National Personnel Records Center, the Social Security Administration, and the Veterans Administration.

 • Paternity Services – The CSA will file a complaint with the court or utilize other resources to legally determine the father of your child.
 To assist in determining who the father is, the court may order a blood or a genetic test.
 Additionally, the court may require that you pay for the genetic testing if the person that you name is not the biological father.

 • Support Services – The CSA will file a complaint and schedule a hearing with the court for purposes of establishing a support order against the non-custodial parent.